 Hello divas!
 I hope that everyone’s week is going well so far.
 Mine is just going pretty good.
-But ya’ll it is starting to feel like spring and summer here in Tennessee.
-I mean today is sunny and 81….in March!
+But ya’ll it is starting to feel like spring and summer here in Tennessee – at times anyway.
+You never can tell with the weather lol.

 In the spring and summer, we can get temps in the 90s with the heat index close to 100 thanks to the high humidity.
 Needless to say that it is hot – which can be an issue when you are running and doing other outdoor workouts.